zajitschek/metaanalysis/chapters/chapter2.md

 <br>
 <br>

+#Kuckuuuck

 **STUDY TYPE**: Should we include any type of study? (e.g. correlational vs experimental, if experimental, what type of experiment?)

-  ***Since we investigate a specific intervention, we should restrict study type to "experimental" (we should explicitly exclude "simulation").***
+>Since we investigate a specific intervention, we should restrict study type to "experimental" (we should explicitly exclude "simulation").
 <br>
 <br>